stephencz/old-stephencz-com/site.md

 {:.margin-top-l}

+### What is this Website About?
+{:.margin-top-m}

+### Organization
+{:.margin-top-m}

+The majority of this websites's content is arranged in **posts** and **pages**.
+There are two main differences between posts and pages:

+1. Posts are tracked by the category system, while pages are not.
+2. And posts have metadata, while pages do not.

+I use pages for storing information which won't change drastically.
+For an example, consider this page.
+This page details the structure of my website's content, and the implementation details behind the website.
+While new features and content may be added over time, the foundations probably won't change.

+Posts, unlike pages, are intended to be more dynamic.
+They are projects which grow overtime, until they reach completion.
+The great benefit of a website is that information is stored in bits and bytes, not ink and paper.
+Ideas and understandings shift, information changes, and my website should reflect those changes.

+#### Metadata
+{:.margin-top-m}

+I got the idea of post metadata from [gwern.net](https://www.gwern.net).
+Post metadata is information about a post which is available at a glance.
+As of April 2019, posts can have five pieces of metadata:

+* **created** - the date the post was first created.
+* **updated** - the date the post was last updated.
+* **status** - the status of the post.
+Technically the value of status could be anything, but some common statuses are *on-going*, *continuous*, and *completed*.
+* **categories** - the categories the post belong to.
+The first category listed is considered the primary category.
+* **links** - links relevant to the post.

+#### Categories
+{:.margin-top-m}

+As mentioned in the post metadata section, posts belong to categories.
+I felt that shoving a post into a single category was too rigid.
+To loosen things up I created a system of primary and secondary categories.
+The first category listed in a post's metadata, and the cateogry it appears in on the home page, is a post's primary category.
+All categories after the first one, are considered secondary.

+The reason I did this is because posts are often not about just one thing.
+While a post may be *mostly* about programming, it might also be about mathematics and philosophy.
+This system of distinction between primary and secondary categories is merely a way of staying what a post is primarily about, while not neglecting the smaller parts.
+Additionally, it allows for category pages, the [collections](/categories/collections/) category page for example, to index any post that has its category.

 ## Technical Overview
 {:.margin-top-l}

-This section contains a series of vignettes about the technical side of this website.

 ### Jekyll
 {:.margin-top-m}
 The core tool this website uses is the static site generator [Jekyll](https://jekyllrb.com/).
-This website is the first project I've used Jekyll on.
+This is the first project I've used Jekyll on.
-In all prior web design projects I either used a content management system such as [WordPress](https://wordpress.com/), or wrote my own basic content management system.
+In all prior web design projects I used either a content management system such as [WordPress](https://wordpress.com/), or wrote my own basic content management system.

 I chose Jekyll because I wanted a website which was fast and simple.
-Jekyll, being a static site generator, produces fast websites.
+Jekyll, being a static site generator, produces static websites which are typically faster than dynamic websites.
-And, thanks to the templating engine [Liquid](https://shopify.github.io/liquid/) and the ability to write plugins with [Ruby](https://www.ruby-lang.org/en/), dynamism similar to a content management system.
+And, thanks to the templating engine [Liquid](https://shopify.github.io/liquid/) and the ability to write plugins with [Ruby](https://www.ruby-lang.org/en/), Jekyll is dynamic and extensible like content management systems.

 ### Eric Meyer's Reset
 {:.margin-top-l}

-Most modern websites use some form of reset.
+Most modern websites use some form of CSS reset.
 I use [Eric Meyer's Reset](https://meyerweb.com/eric/tools/css/reset/).

 As Eric Meyer's website states:

 > The goal of a reset stylesheet is to reduce browser inconsistencies in things like default line heights, margins and font sizes of headings, and so on.

-When designing a website I don't want to worry about overriding individual browser styles.
+When designing a website I don't want to worry about overriding browser styles.
-Eric Meyer's Reset provides me with a clean baseline to work from.
+I want a clean foundation to build my code on.

 ### Skeleton